Article Overview: Living in Seattle, Moving to Seattle

 All this to say, Seattleites take outdoor recreation seriously, and thankfully, there’s plenty of outdoor activities to choose from.

-Home to Amazon, Boeing, Starbucks, Nintendo and Microsoft.
-Over the past few years a handful of other notable companies moved to Seattle like Adobe, Google, Apple and Facebook.
+Famously home to Amazon, Boeing, Starbucks, Nintendo, Microsoft, the list continues to grow.
+Over the past few years a handful of other notable companies have increased their presence in Seattle like Adobe, Google, Apple and Facebook.

 As such, Seattleites are sometimes considered workaholics.